Depth-dependent charge collection profile of pad diodes: Experiment Setup

 \section{Experiment Setup}

-The measurements were performed in at Deutsches Elektronen-Synchrotron (DESY) test beam facility.
-In this facility, electron/positron beams with energy in a range of 1-6 GeV are available \cite{diener2019desy}.
-For this work, the electron beam with an energy of 4.2 GeV was chosen.
-The reason for this choice came from considerations on beam rate (at lower beam energy, beam rate is higher with a maximum rate around 3 GeV) and the telescope resolution (at higher beam energy, the spatial resolution is better). \cref{setup} shows a schematic view of the setup used for these measurements.
-In \cref{TB_setup} shows a photo of the measurement setup.
+The measurements are performed in at Deutsches Elektronen-Synchrotron (DESY) test beam facility.
+In this facility, electron/positron beams with energy in a range of $1-6 \, \text{GeV}$ are available \cite{diener2019desy}.
+For this work, the electron beam with an energy of $5.2 \, \text{GeV}$ is chosen.
+A schematic view of the setup used for these measurements is shown in \cref{setup}.